MoscowJS/organizer/README.md

 * Communication with venues

-    - Scheduling the meetup and final on-site rehersal
+    - Scheduling a meetup and final on-site rehersal
     - Arranging live video stream and filming talks
     - Food/drinks

 * Communication with attendees

-    - Announcing meetup via social media/mailing list/web site
+    - Announcing the meetup via social media/mailing list/web site
     - Answering questions from attendees via any channel
-    - Live-tweeting at the day of event
+    - Live-tweeting at the day of an event
     - Gathering feedback online after the meetup
     - Sharing videos from the meetup when those are done